arch8s/spring-2022/5.ADRs/ADR-007-hybrid-architecture.md

 > Monoliths is a system in which all the code is deployed as a single process

 **Positive:**
+- Cost
+- Simplicity:
     - Single repository
     - Single CI/CD pipeline
     - Single set of infrastructure
     - Easy to handle DB transactions
+    - Easier to change

 **Negative:**
 - Big bal of mud